ludocode/onramp/docs/virtual-machine.md

 (These are similar to file descriptors in POSIX.
 We call them handles because the libc needs to translate them to POSIX-style file descriptors to simulate POSIX APIs.)

+Up to three handles are reserved for the standard input/output streams (see below.)

+If the VM is hosted, other handles should be available for the program to open files and directories on the filesystem.
+If the VM is freestanding, the write (and (optionally) read syscalls will only be used on the input/output streams, and all other I/O syscalls should not be implemented.

+### Input/Output Streams

+There are three I/O streams: input, output and error.
+These are intended for programs to interact with other programs and with a user.

+#### Input

+Implementation of the input stream is optional.
+If input is not supported, the input handle in the process info table should be set to -1.
+It is normal for a VM to have no input, for example when performing non-interactive bootstrapping.

+If input is supported, the input stream should not never block.
+It should not wait for input to become available, and it should not wait until a particular state is reached (such as the end of a line.)
+A read on the input should immediately return any and all available data; if no data is available, the read should return success with zero bytes read.

+The virtual machine should also not echo input, i.e. it should not print input characters to the output stream on its own.
+The Onramp libc will handle blocking, buffering and echo internally.

+(On POSIX systems, this means the input file handle should be non-blocking, should be in non-canonical mode, and should have echo disabled.)

+#### Output and Error

+The output stream is intended for normal program output, that could for instance be consumed by another program.

+The error stream is intended for displaying errors, warnings and other abnormal ouput to a user.

+The output and error streams are otherwise identical.
+If no distinction is required between them, the VM can use the same I/O handle for both.
+(It can also use the same handle for input.)

 ### Error Handling